flow-dev/CopyTimecodeAtoB/README.md

 # CopyTimecodeAtoB
-Copy the time code of A file to B file and write it out with ffmpeg
+Copy the timecode of file A to file B and export it in h265 or ProResHQ with ffmpeg.
+(Bit depth is 10bit).

 ## Run Test Code